Nidonocu/vrc-unity-toolbar/README.md

 This is useful, for example, if needing to test an Avatar and you need access to things such as the move gizmo for shaking the avatar to test its Physbones.

-This toggle will be automatically ignored if running a Build.

 ### Auto-Select Avatar

 When activated, this will switch the currently selected item to the object containing the **Avatar Descriptor** component after hitting the Play button.